DataDog/hiring-engineers/answers.md

 	"message": "{{#is_alert}}\nALERT -- My_metric on host {{host.name}} is running above the approved alert threshold of 800.
 Latest metric is {{value}}\n{{/is_alert}} \n\n{{#is_warning}}\nWARNING -- My_metric on host {{host.name}} is running above the approved warning threshold of 500\n{{/is_warning}} \n\n {{#is_no_data}}\nUH-OH!
 There's no data from {{host.name}} {{/is_no_data}}  @bbehrman10@gmail.com",
 	"tags": [],
 ```
-This last block is a few configuration options for the monitor, a few key ones to point out are `require_full_window: true` which says to wait for a full window of data before triggering the monitor, `no_data_timeframe: 10` which tells the monitor to alert us after 10 minutes of no data coming through the metric, and finally the `"thresholds": {"critical": 800, "warning": 500}` block defines our two threshold points 800 for a critical alert and a 500 warning alert.
+This last block is a few configuration options for the monitor, a few key ones to point out are `require_full_window: true` which says to wait for a full window of data before triggering the monitor, `no_data_timeframe: 10` which tells the monitor to alert us after 10 minutes of no data coming through the metric, and finally the `"thresholds": {"critical": 800, "warning": 500}` block defines our two threshold points, 800 for a critical alert and a 500 warning alert.
 ```
 	"options": {
 		"notify_audit": false,